Introduction

 float screenSize = solidAngle / bnd.constants.screenSolidAngle;

-If interested, here’s a code sample of the aabbIntegral calculation.
+If interested, here’s a code sample of the quadSolidAngle calculation.
 It takes the closest three AABB faces to the camera, and projects their four corners onto the camera unit sphere.
-It then applies Girard’s theorem to calculate the area of the spherical rectangle it forms.
+It then applies Girard’s theorem to calculate the area of the spherical rectangle each face forms before summing the total area.

 // Calculate the integrated area of a polygon projected on a unit sphere,